 Collaborative projects with Bruce Carroll and Billy Sprague (Return of the Killer B’s) as well as master fingerstyle guitarist John Standefer (Six String Prayers) followed.
 In 2009, Bob wrote and recorded his first Holiday collection Christmastide which featured many newly written songs for the Season as well as some eclectic covers.
 Along with friends Billy Batstone and Alex MacDougall, Bob then collaborated on Jesus Music Again (2011) which surveyed many of the classic Jesus People Era songs done in a more wooden, acoustic fashion.

-His latest release is Joy Deep as Sorrow, the completion of which was generously crowd-funded via a Kickstarter Campaign.
+Joy Deep as Sorrow, the completion of which was generously crowd-funded via a Kickstarter Campaign, was released in 2012.
 Of the album, Shawn McLaughlin wrote in Christian Musician magazine: “Bennett has already released two of the faith-based medium’s greatest albums (1982’s Matters of the Heart and Songs from Bright Avenue which followed 10 years later).
 That Joy Deep as Sorrow is every bit their equal, coming almost 35 years into his ministry, is a testament to Bennett’s gift as well as his staying power.”

 Of his music, Bob says,